-There are many different ways for you to fund your university studies.
+There are many ways for you to fund your university studies.

-Scholarships can help to fund your education and are available through most universities.
+Scholarships are available through most universities.
 Unlike a loan, a scholarship does not require repayment.
 Scholarships may be awarded based on academic merit, financial need, extracurricular activities or other distinctions.
 You may have to apply for certain scholarships, and you may be automatically considered for others.

 Check out the eINFO Scholarships search to find university scholarships available to you.

 Renewable Versus Non-Renewable Scholarships